Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: introduction

 \section{introduction}

-In 1944, Onsager provided the rigorous solution of the two-dimensional classical Ising model\cite{1}, which greatly deepened and enriched the understanding of the phase transition.
-As a generalization of this model, the next-nearest neighbor interaction $J_2$ is introduced, however, the overall phase diagram and phase transition are still under debate.
-There is a rough physical picture as follows: for the frustrated $J_1$-$J_2$ Ising model, in the low temperature case, the system lies in the ferromagnetic (FM) order phase when $g = J_2/|J_1|< 1/2$, corresponding to $Z_2$ symmetry breaking; while $g>1/2$, the system enters the stripe antiferromagnetic (SAFM) phase, also called collinear antiferromagnetic phase with $Z_4$ symmetry breaking.
+Onsager provided the rigorous solution of the two-dimensional classical Ising model~\cite{1}, which greatly deepened and enriched the understanding of phase transitions.
+As a natural generalization of this model, the next-nearest-neighbor interaction $J_2$ can be added, whose phase diagram and nature of the phase transition are, however, still under debate~\cite{2,3,4,5,6,7,8,27,9,10,11,12,13,14,15,16,17,19,20,21,22,23,24,25,26,huyi,28,29,30}.
+There is an intuitive physical picture as follows: For the frustrated $J_1$-$J_2$ Ising model at low temperature, the system lies in the ferromagnetically ordered phase when $g = J_2/|J_1|<\frac{1}{2}$, corresponding to $Z_2$ symmetry breaking; for $g>\frac{1}{2}$, the system enters the stripe antiferromagnetic (SAFM) phase, also called the collinear antiferromagnetic phase with $Z_4$ symmetry breaking.

-Compared to the corresponding quantum model, both the theoretical explanation and numerical simulations are easier in the classical case, which can unveil some common properties of the frustrated systems.
-In particular, the SAFM phase is of great interest because a moderate external field can induce the nematic phase adjacent to it\cite{31,32}.
-It is believed that the nematic phase will be useful to understand the high temperature superconductor\cite{33,34,35}.
+Compared to the corresponding quantum model, theoretical analysis and numerical simulations are easier in the classical case, which nevertheless sheds light on some common properties of frustrated systems.
+In particular, the SAFM phase is of great interest, since a moderate external field induces an adjacent nematic phase~\cite{31,32}.
+In its quantum counterpart, such a nematic phase might be useful for understanding the mechanism of the high-$T_c$ superconductor~\cite{33,34,35}.

-The early research shows that, the phase transition between two ordered phases and paramagnetic phase is of continuous type.
-It is accepted that the phase transition is of Ising universal class in the case of $g<1/2$, while holds weak universality\cite{2,3,4,5,6,7,8} in the case of $g>1/2$.
-For example, some critical exponents depend on the details of the interactions and therefore vary with coupling parameters\cite{39}.
-In conformal field theory (CFT), a phase transition with varying critical exponents is possible for central charge $c\geq 1$.
-Since 1990s, a lot of calculations, mostly based on cluster-variation method (CVM) and Monte Carlo (MC) simulations, show that $1/2<g<g^*$, $(g^*\simeq 1)$, the phase transition is of the first order\cite{9,10,11,12,13,14,15}, while other simulations for some given $g<g^*$ prefer the conclusion of weakly universal continuous phase transition\cite{16,17,19,20}.
+Some earlier works show that, the phase transition between two ordered phases and the paramagnetic phase (above a threshold temperature) is of continuous type.
+It is commonly believed that the phase transition belongs to the Ising universality class in the case of $g<\frac{1}{2}$, while it fits the weak universality in the case of $g>\frac{1}{2}$~\cite{2,3,4,5,6,7,8,27}.
+For example, some critical exponents depend on the strength of interaction and therefore vary with the coupling parameters~\cite{39}.
+In conformal field theory (CFT), a phase transition with varying critical exponents is possible for a central charge $c\geq 1$.
+Extensive numerical calculations, based on the cluster-variation method (CVM) and Monte Carlo (MC) simulations, have shown that for $\frac{1}{2}<g<g^*$ ($g^*\simeq 1$), the phase transition is of first order~\cite{9,10,11,12,13,14,15}, while other simulations for some given $g<g^*$ tend toward the conclusion of weakly universal continuous phase transition~\cite{16,17,19,20}.